-A database server is not started by default when you start the GlassFish Server domain.
+A database server is not started by default when you start the Eclipse GlassFish domain.
 If your applications require a database back end, you must start and stop the database server manually.

-The following procedures describe how to start and stop the Apache Derby server that is bundled with GlassFish Server.
+The following procedures describe how to start and stop the Apache Derby server that is bundled with Eclipse GlassFish.
 For information about starting and stopping other database servers, see the documentation for your specific product.

-For the list of database products supported in this release, see the GlassFish Server Open Source Edition Release Notes.
+For the list of database products supported in this release, see the Eclipse GlassFish Release Notes.

-information For more about database connectivity, see "https://javaee.github.io/glassfish/documentation[Administering Database Connectivity]" in Eclipse GlassFish Server Administration Guide.
+For more information about database connectivity, see "Administering Database Connectivity" in Eclipse GlassFish Administration Guide.